Los Angeles Chargers vs. New England Patriots NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Chargers stats and trends

-- Los Angeles has four wins against the spread in six games this year.

-- Los Angeles' games this year have gone over the point total one time in six opportunities (16.7%).
+- Los Angeles' games this year have eclipsed the over/under one time in six opportunities (16.7%).

-- When Los Angeles scores more than 20.0 points, it is 3-0 against the spread and 3-0 overall.
+- Los Angeles is 3-0 against the spread and 3-0 overall in games when it scores more than 20.0 points.

-- When Los Angeles piles up more than 350.6 yards, the team is 4-1 against the spread and 4-1 overall.

-- The Chargers have turned the ball over six times this season, four fewer than the Patriots have forced (10).
+- The Chargers have six giveaways this season, while the Patriots have 10 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Patriots.